The King (2019 film)

 The King is a 2019 epic historical drama film directed by David Michôd, based on several plays from William Shakespeare's Henriad.
 The screenplay was written by Michôd and Joel Edgerton, who both produced the film with Brad Pitt, Dede Gardner, Jeremy Kleiner, and Liz Watts.
-The King includes an ensemble cast led by Timothée Chalamet as the Prince of Wales and later King Henry V of England, alongside Edgerton, Sean Harris, Lily-Rose Depp, Robert Pattinson, and Ben Mendelsohn.
+The King includes an ensemble cast led by Timothée Chalamet as the Prince of Wales and later King Henry V of England, alongside Joel Edgerton, Sean Harris, Lily-Rose Depp, Robert Pattinson, and Ben Mendelsohn.

 The film focuses on the rise of Henry V as king after his father dies as he also must navigate palace politics, the war his father left behind, and the emotional strings of his past life.
 The King premiered at the 76th Venice International Film Festival on 2 September 2019, and was released digitally via Netflix on 11 October 2019.
 The film received favourable reviews from film critics but, despite being presented as an adaptation of Shakespeare's Henriad rather than as a historical documentary film, was criticised by historians for historical inaccuracies and for deviating from the original plays.

 Plot

+After a battle with the Scots, King Henry IV meets with those who fought.
+Hotspur is angry and insulting towards the king.

 England's Prince Henry ("Hal") spends his days drinking, whoring, and jesting with his companion Falstaff in Eastcheap.

-His father, King Henry IV, grows tired of Hal's debauchery and announces that Hal's younger brother Prince Thomas will inherit the throne.
+His father King Henry IV grows tired of Hal's debauchery and announces that Hal's younger brother Prince Thomas will inherit the throne.
 King Henry IV sends Thomas to subdue Hotspur's rebellion.
 However, Hal arrives and challenges Hotspur to single combat, which Hal wins, ending the battle without further conflict.

 Thomas dies shortly after while campaigning against the rebels in Wales.
 When King Henry IV dies, Hal is anointed as King Henry V. He opts for peace and conciliation with his father's many adversaries, despite his actions being seen as weakness.

 At King Henry V's coronation feast, envoys from the Dauphin of France present Hal with a tennis ball as an insulting coronation gift.
 However, King Henry V frames this as a positive reflection of his boyhood.
 His sister Philippa, now the Queen of Denmark, cautions her brother that nobles in any royal court have their own interests in mind and will never fully reveal their true intentions.

 King Henry V interrogates a captured assassin who claims to have been sent to kill him by King Charles VI of France.
 French agents approach the English nobles Cambridge and Grey.
 The traitors plot against Hal and unsuccessfully attempt to win over the Chief Justice, Gascoigne.
 Gascoigne advises Hal that a show of strength is necessary to unite England, so Hal declares war on France and has Cambridge and Grey beheaded.
 He approaches Falstaff and appoints him as his chief military strategist, saying that Falstaff is the only man he truly trusts.